Treewidth of Outer $k$-Planar Graphs: Preliminaries

-We remark that the analogous definitions and Observations \ref{obs:max_okpl}, \ref{obs:expand_okpl} hold for outer min-$k$-planar graphs.
-Since adding edges increases neither the treewidth nor the separation number, we are interested in the properties of maximal graphs.
-Also, taking a minor does not increase the treewidth, so we work with expanded graphs when bounding treewidth.
+Since removing edges increases neither the treewidth nor the separation number, we are interested in the properties of maximal outer min-$k$-planar graphs.
+Also, taking a minor does not increase treewidth, so we work with expanded graphs when establishing upper bounds on treewidth.